 Skip to contents

-Clean up existing SIR values, or interpret minimum inhibitory concentration (MIC) values and disk diffusion diameters according to EUCAST or CLSI. as.sir() transforms the input to a new class sir, which is an ordered factor.
+Clean up existing SIR values, or interpret minimum inhibitory concentration (MIC) values and disk diffusion diameters according to EUCAST or CLSI. as.sir() transforms the input to a new class sir, which is an ordered factor containing the levels S, SDD, I, R, NI.

-All breakpoints used for interpretation are publicly available in the clinical_breakpoints data set.
+All breakpoints used for interpretation are available in our clinical_breakpoints data set.

 Usage